 - Preserving evidence of the crash

-In all cases of airplane crash, your Florida airplane crash attorney must take prompt measures to preserve evidences of the crash, conduct thorough investigation and contact physicians and other medical professionals to evaluate any incurred injuries by the victims.
-If you seek for a compensation contact our Florida aviation accident attorneys.
+In all cases of an airplane crash, your aviation accident lawyer Florida must take prompt measures to preserve evidence of the crash, conduct a thorough investigation, and contact physicians and other medical professionals to evaluate any incurred injuries by the victims.
+If you seek compensation contact our aviation accident attorneys in Florida.

 The table below demonstrates the causes of major airline disasters for the last 50 years.